TESS-Laboratory/northern-mara-biodiversity-survey/README.md

 The "avian_data_NM_2024.xlsl" contains:

-- The Point_Count documents the raw data collected during points counts
+- The Point_Count documents the raw data collected during point counts
 - The Wetland_Counts documents the birds recorded in wetlands surveyed
 - The Opportunistic_Sightings are records taken at any time besides the structured point counts
-- The Threatened species are list of birds from the survey that are listed under the IUCN redlist
+- The Threatened species are a list of birds from the survey that are listed under the IUCN redlist
-- The Migratory species contains list of migrant birds
+- The Migratory species contains a list of migrant birds
-- The forest dependent birds contains list of birds that are forest dependent
+- The forest-dependent birds contains a list of birds that are forest-dependent
-- The Water birds contains list of birds that are wetland dependent
+- The Water birds contains a list of birds that are wetland-dependent
-- The Avian checklist contains the list list of the 187 birds identified during the survey
+- The Avian checklist lists the 187 bird species identified during the survey
-- The KenyanBirdChecklist contains the list of birds found in Kenya and their IUCN status and authority.
+- The KenyanBirdChecklist lists the birds found in Kenya and their IUCN status and authority.

 The "plant_data_NM_2024.xlsx" contains: